-\qfactor s are \emph{closed under sum and product}.
-Easy calculations show that the product is (essentially) associative, product and summation are both commutative, and---crucially---they distribute under suitable conditions, like classical factors.
+\subparagraph*{Properties of sum and product.} \qfactor s are \emph{closed under sum and product}.
+Easy calculations show that the product is (essentially) associative, product and sum are both commutative, and---crucially---they distribute under suitable conditions, like classical factors.

 \begin{restatable}{proposition}{qfactors} \qfactor s are \emph{closed} under both product and sum.
 Moreover: \begin{enumerate} \item $(\someqfact_1\compfact \someqfact_2) \compfact \someqfact_3 = \someqfact_1 \compfact (\someqfact_2\compfact \someqfact_3)$ provided no qubit appears in the scope of all three \qfactor s \item $\someqfact_1 \compfact \someqfact_2 = \someqfact_2 \compfact \someqfact_1$ \item $\sum_U \sum_V \someqfact_1 = \sum_V \sum_U \someqfact_1$ \item $\sum_V(\someqfact_1 \compfact \someqfact_2) = (\sum_V \someqfact_1) \compfact \someqfact_2$ when $V$ is not in the scope of $\someqfact_2$ \end{enumerate} \end{restatable}